-§228.10.
+§ 228.10.
 Amendment of Application.

-- (a) Within ten (10) days of any change to the contact information or the name of the manufacturer provided on the Application for a Permit to Deploy Autonomous Vehicles on Public Streets or Application for a Permit to Deploy Driverless Autonomous Vehicles on Public Streets, a manufacturer shall notify the department in writing on the manufacturer's letterhead of the change, including changes in contact names, telephone numbers, or mailing address. - (b) A manufacturer shall submit a new application for public deployment prior to implementing a material change in the capabilities or performance of an autonomous vehicle previously approved by the department for public deployment.
-For the purposes of this section, a material change is defined as any hardware, software, or other significant update to the autonomous vehicle's autonomous technology that the manufacturer has determined will have a material impact on the capability or safety of that technology. - (c) A manufacturer shall not deploy the material change to the autonomous vehicle or autonomous technology until the new application has been approved by the department.
+- (a) Within ten (10) days of any change to the contact information or the name of the manufacturer provided on the Application for a Permit to Deploy Autonomous Vehicles on Public Streets or Application for a Permit to Deploy Driverless Autonomous Vehicles on Public Streets, a manufacturer shall notify the department in writing on the manufacturer's letterhead of the change, including changes in contact names, telephone numbers, or mailing address. - (b) A manufacturer shall submit an amended application for public deployment prior to implementing changes that: - (1) Make the vehicle capable of operation at a SAE International level that is different than and/or in addition to the level in the approved permit. - (2) Make the vehicle capable of operation on a roadway type that is different than and/or in addition to those in the approved permit. - (3) Increase the maximum speed of the vehicle by more than 15 miles per hour. - (4) Make the vehicle capable of operation in geographic areas different than and/or in addition to those in the approved permit. - (5) Remove any commonly-occurring or restricted conditions that were identified on the approved permit. - (c) A manufacturer shall not deploy vehicles with the changes specified in this section until the amended application has been approved by the department.

-NOTE: Authority cited: Sections 1651, and 38750, Vehicle Code.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
 Reference: Section 38750, Vehicle Code.

-§228.12.
+§ 228.12.
 Reporting Safety Defects.